justinpombrio/synless/doc/plan.md

 # Synless Walkthrough

-**This whole project is in a pre-alpha stage.
-Even the design documents are under construction at best.
-Synless does not yet exist.**

 What will it be like to work with Synless, once it's done?
 I'll try to describe the experience.

-(To be extra clear, this is hypothetical.
-Ain't none of this exists yet 'cept plans.)
+(To be very clear, this is hypothetical.
+None of this exists yet.)

 ## Adding Support for a bit of Rust